mathieuancelin/babel-plugin-default-import-checker/readme.md

 console.log(Hi.hi());
 ```

-the `babel-plugin-default-import-checker` will display a warning like
+the `babel-plugin-default-import-checker` will display a warning unless there is other exported functions in the imported module.

 ```
 WARNING : module 'example/index.js' is using namespace import of module 'example/hi.js' at line [1] but this module has default export.
 Maybe it's an error.
- | import * as Hi from './hi';
+|1| import * as Hi from './hi';
 ```